skattoju/spending-transaction-monitor/deploy/DEPLOYMENT_MODES.md

 ## Summary

-- **🔓 Use `make deploy-noauth`** for development and testing
+- **🔓 Use `make deploy MODE=noauth`** for development and testing
-- **🔐 Use `make deploy-keycloak`** for production deployments
+- **🔐 Use `make deploy MODE=keycloak`** for production deployments
+- **⚙️ Use `make deploy MODE=dev`** for resource-constrained environments
-- Both modes use the same Helm chart with different values files
+- All modes use the same Helm chart with different values files
-- Easy to switch between modes
+- Easy to switch between modes with a single command
-- Clear visual indicators (🔓/🔐) in deployment output
+- Keycloak mode includes automatic user synchronization

 For detailed deployment instructions, see [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md)